SESYNC-ci/advanced-git-lesson/docs/_slides/exercise.md

 ```
 git checkout gh-pages
-git pull origin gh-pages
+git pull origin gh-pages --allow-unrelated-histories
 ```

-- Again you will need to sign off on the merge commit message and quit Vim by typing `:wq` and pressing `Enter`.
+- Again you will need to sign off on the merge commit message and quit Vim by typing `:q` and pressing `Enter`.
 - Delete the pull request branch locally using `git branch -D collab-pullrequest-branch`.
 (The `-D` is needed to confirm that you are deleting an unmerged branch, because you merged it remotely not locally.)